 Anyway, enough disclaimer.

 You aren’t entirely safe, though.
-There’s water buffalo to dodge, cows to weave between and from Vietnamese testimony, the rogue pigs are prime offenders at lunging into traffic.
-Apparently they are as solid as a rock and become more aggressive when hit.
+There’s water buffalo to dodge, cows to weave between and from Vietnamese testimony, rogue pigs tend to enjoy lunging into traffic.
+Apparently they are “as solid as a rock and become more aggressive when hit.”
+That’s a direct quote.
 I don’t recommend investigating.

 So, what do you think?

 Chances are, if you’re visiting Vietnam you’ll cross through Hue city.
-After enjoying the itinerary favourites in Hue of the Imperial City, Thien Mu Pagoda and all of the Royal Tombs, you’ll likely be pressed into a tourist bus the following day off to Hoi-An on the advice of travellers around you or your hotel’s reception.
+After enjoying the itinerary favourites in Hue including the Imperial City, Thien Mu Pagoda and all of the Royal Tombs, you’ll likely be bored of these barely relatable historic sites, lack time to explore the back alleys for yourself and have no chance to see the war history or eat the delicious food, instead being enticed into ‘cheapest deal for you, you pay cash now we give you good deal’ tourist bus by a street hustler with a pop-up van business (he borrowed it from his cousin) and cruise off to Hoi-An with every backpacker around you.
 It’s the ‘done’ thing.

 But, don’t do that.